 An urgently needed service is a non-emergency situation requiring immediate medical care but given your circumstances, it is not possible or not reasonable to obtain these services from a network provider.
 The plan must cover urgently needed services provided out of network.
-Some examples of urgently needed services are i) a severe sore throat that occurs over the weekend or
+Some examples of urgently needed services are i) a severe sore throat that occurs over the weekend or ii) an unforeseen flare-up of a known condition when you are temporarily outside the service area.

 The Provider/Pharmacy Directory includes a list of network Urgent Care Centers in your area.
 You can also call your PCP's office.
 Even if the office is closed, there will always be a doctor on call to help you.
-Your PCP's phone number is on your membership ID card.